IliaOzhmegov/Smake-Snake-AI-/README.md

 ![dsl](https://thumbs.gfycat.com/AdorableEminentBoar-size_restricted.gif)

 As you can see there is used vim navigation to control the snake , because I am a fan of vim.
-Also, there was provided opporinity to enter commands in lots of different ways.
-For example, instead of to push `ENTER` 11 times to reach food a player can just enter `11k`.
+Also, there was provided opportunity to enter commands in lots of different ways.
+For example, instead of to push `ENTER` 11 times to reach the food a player can just enter `11k`.
 In addition a player can enter series commands for instance `5h k l k 23h`.